dokku/dokku-letsencrypt/README.md

 ## Dockerfile Deploys
 When securing Dockerfile deploys with dokku-letsencrypt, be aware of the [proxy mechanism for dokku 0.6+](http://dokku.viewdocs.io/dokku/advanced-usage/proxy-management/#proxy-port-mapping).

-For Dockerfile deploys, by default, dokku will determine which ports a container exposes and forward all those exposed ports in the Docker container to the same port numbers on the host.
-This means that **both the forwards for HTTP port 80 and HTTPS port 443 to the app's container need to be manually configured** using the `dokku proxy:ports-*` commands in order for certificate validation and browsing to the app via HTTPS to work.
+For Dockerfile deploys, by default, dokku will determine which ports a container exposes and proxies all those exposed ports in the Docker container by listening on the same port numbers on the host.
+This means that **both the proxies for HTTP port 80 and HTTPS port 443 to the app's container need to be manually configured** using the `dokku proxy:ports-*` commands in order for certificate validation and browsing to the app via HTTPS to work.

 A full workflow for creating a new Dockerfile deployment with dokku-letsencrypt would be: